jackiecywinski/my-python-portfolio/README.md

 # Jackie Cywinski
 # my-python-portfolio
 # 1/10/2025
-# This is a collection of my coding work throughout Semester 1.
+# This is a collection of my coding work throughout the year.

 #Project 1: Color Generator